Lamb & Flag

 The listing description is as follows: “Public house. c.1688 or early C.18 carcase, front rebuilt 1958.
 Red brick front, stock brick rear but with probably original plum coloured brick to remains of closet wing, slate roof.
 Convincing early C.19 style elevation.
 3 storeys and attic in old slate roof.
 2 windows wide.
 Ground floor has wooden pilastered public house front with central window flanked by double doors, under entablature-fascia and to right passage entry to Lazenby Court.
 Recessed glazing bar sashes to upper floors under flat gauged arches with keystones.
 Parapet with coping.
 Rear wall retains part of original closet wing and the open passage to Lazenby Court on the pub side has framed and weatherboarded facing probably late C.18 or early C.19.
 Interior retains part of dog leg staircase and some plain panelling on ground and 1st floors.
 Survey of London; Vol. XXXVI”

-The Lamb & Flag featured on the Oranges Are Not The only Fruit - Have a Banana: Evening Crawl of The Strand and Covent Garden in April 2010.
+The Lamb & Flag featured on the Oranges Are Not The only Fruit - Have a Banana: Evening Crawl of The Strand and Covent Garden on 14 April 2010.